wds4/tribal-tapestry/experiment/test.md

 The First Rule of the Social / Tribal mode is that *We don't talk about the social cognitive mode.* a.k.a: *We don't KNOW about the social cognitive mode.* a.k.a. *Thou shalt NEVER recite the Tribal Tapestry Hypothesis (TTH).*

-To test our Predictions (P), two people, a Questioner and a Subject, familarize themselves with the TTH as stated on the accompanying pages, either indepdently or together, until they are each satisfied that they are familiar with the TTH.
-Specifically, the Subject and the Questioner should each independently be satisfied:
+To test our Predictions (P), two people, a Questioner and a Subject, familarize themselves with the TTH as stated on the accompanying pages, either indepdently or together, until they are each satisfied that they are familiar with the TTH and that:
-1. that the TTH is substantive, i.e. both testable and nontrivial
+1. the TTH is substantive, i.e. both testable and nontrivial
-2. that the TTH novel, i.e. it contains at least one substantive element that they have not encountered elsewhere.
+2. the TTH is novel, i.e. it contains at least one substantive element that they have not previously encountered.

 To demonstrate such satisfaction, they should each write down at least one such element.
 If they are not so satisfied, do not proceed with the test.